Skip to content

 1. Balloon Dilation – This procedure is generally reserved for patients that do not present as optimal surgical candidates.
 The procedure is effective about 60% of the time and in many cases requires repeated procedures.
 It is important to note that balloon dilation is not recommended for patients under the age of 40.

 2. Botulinum Toxin (Bo-Tox) – This procedure is performed by injecting Bo-Tox directly into the lower muscle (sphincter) fibers of the esophagus.
-The Bo-Tox poison serves to paralyze the muscle, which means the muscle cannot contract.
-Bo-Tox is generally only effective for a few weeks and is generally not considered to be effective long-term.
+The Bo-Tox serves to paralyze the muscle, which means the muscle cannot contract.
+Bo-Tox is generally only effective for a few weeks and is therefore not considered to be effective long-term.
+This should not be done in patients under the age of 50.

 3. Medication – Typical medications prescribed for temporary relief of Achalasia symptoms are nitroglycerin and calcium channel blockers.
 Success with these medications is variable.